oracle/oracle-db-appdev-monitoring/README.md

 - Alert logs can be exported for collection by a log reader like Promtail or FluentBit.
 - x
+- Provide ability to connect as SYSDBA
 - New default metric is added to report the type of database connected to (CDB or PDB).
 - New default metrics are added for cache hit ratios.
 - The sample dashboard is updated to include new metrics.
+- Fixed a bug which prevented periodic freeing of memory.
 - Update Go toolchain to 1.22.4.
 - Updated some third-party dependencies.